 #4: Improper PHI Disclosure

-It may not be the first violation to come to mind when it comes to HIPAA compliance, but it’s nonetheless important to ensure PHI is only discussed with people who are directly involved, including:
+Additionally, it may not be the first violation to come to mind when it comes to HIPAA compliance.
+However, it’s important to ensure PHI is only discussed with people who are directly involved, including:

 - Doctors and medical staff